 Here’s how to clean grout with vinegar.
 While it isn’t rocket science, taking a systematic approach will yield superior results.

 - Prepare the tile for cleaning.
 Sweep flooring to remove gritty dirt that might scratch the tile or damage the grout.
 Dry shower or floor tile to prevent the dilution of the cleaning solution.

 - Mix your solution.
 Many spray bottles have a 32oz capacity.
-That’s two cups, so add one cup of white vinegar and one cup of warm water to achieve the 1:1 ratio, cap the bottle, and shake it gently.
+That’s four cups, so add two cups of white vinegar and two cups of warm water to achieve the 1:1 ratio, cap the bottle, and shake it gently.
 Harris Pro Spray bottles also have measurements printed on them for easier filling.